Russia-Ukraine war: List of key events – day 1,078

 - Russian state news agency RIA quoted Moscow’s senior diplomat Mikhail Ulanov as accusing Ukraine of lying about the lack of Russian guarantees.
 Instead, Ukraine was trying to set new rules for the rotation of IAEA personnel, he reportedly said.

-- Kremlin spokesperson Dmitry Peskov told journalists that Zelenskyy’s comment suggesting he was ready for direct talks with his Russian counterpart Vladimir Putin to end the war was nothing but “empty words”.
+- Peskov told journalists that Zelenskyy’s comment suggesting he was ready for direct talks with his Russian counterpart Vladimir Putin to end the war was nothing but “empty words”.

 - Peskov also branded Zelenskyy’s demand for nuclear weapons as “bordering on madness,” adding that “there is a non-proliferation regime for nuclear weapons, among other things”.